Skip to main content

 Through presentations, brochures, videos, meetings, and conversations, you’ll learn safety basics.
 You can watch and share our Safety Video Series developed for children, teens, and the general public to learn about the importance of safety for everyone throughout the region.

-As we near final testing and service, we are sharing these and other safety basics with schools, libraries, organizations, and neighborhoods.
+As we near service, we're sharing these and other safety basics with schools, libraries, organizations, and neighborhoods.
 In the meantime, watch our safety videos, and please think Safety First.

 For more information or to request a presentation, send us an email at SouthCoastRail@dot.state.ma.us with “Safety First” in the subject line.